spencertipping/ni/matrices.md

 While I'm changing the matrix stuff, I should probably also add some things like Z-plane volume slicing.
 Inspecting dense volumes isn't easy right now.

+Another thing.
+The renderer isn't strictly additive: I need to change the math a little so we get more consistent behavior from it.
+Specifically, luminosity should be linear: no minimum shading.
+(Also, empirically track total luminosity, visibility rate, and collision rate to get more accurate response.
+Volume slicing shouldn't net-darken the screen, for example.)